 Image: Wowasake kin slolyapo wowahwala he e “Know the power that is peace” Diptych icon of Black Elk, Robert Two Bulls.
 More information about this piece is on our Images + Art page.

-The 2019 BKI theme is “Indigenous Justice and Christian Faith: Land, Law, Language.”
-The week will feature a great line up of indigenous resource people, the acclaimed theater production “Discovery,” workshops, art, music and more.
-Scroll down this page for confirmed speakers - page updated regularly.
+The 2019 BKI theme was “Indigenous Justice and Christian Faith: Land, Law, Language.”
+The week featured a great line up of indigenous resource people, the acclaimed theater production “Discovery,” workshops, art, music and more.
+Scroll down this page for speaker.
 If you have any questions, please contact us.

 We have now posted our Basic Schedule and 10 Suggested Resources for Preparing for BKI 2019 at:

 If you have registered or are planning to, please read our Transport Guide for details on how to get to the 2019 Kinsler Institute - please note this has recently been updated (mid Jan 2019)

 Whether you are able to attend or not, please consider making a donation to our Scholarship Fund.
 This fund will be used to help cover the expenses of our larger resource team this year.
 Please indicate the amount (in $US) on your registration, or make an online donation here (please indicate it is for the Kinsler Institute Scholarship fund) or you might also like consider sponsoring someone you know to attend the Institute.

 Edith Woodley is a speaker/mentor on issues concerning Native American Spirituality and Creation.
 As a full-time mother, grandmother and farmer, she has developed a unique relationship with the land and insights concerning how to raise a family on a small farm.
 Edith is an Eastern Shoshone tribal member who was raised on the Wind River Reservation in Wyoming.
 She is co-founder of several organizations with Randy, with whom she serves on the Greater Portland Native Climate Council.